BrianInGermany/oldcardgames/all_collections/_posts/2022-12-18-tapp_tarock.markdown

 #### __Pay Outs__
 If the bidwinner wins the game as promised, the other players pay her for the win according to the below table, each paying half the pay out.
 If the bidwinner loses, each opponent gets paid the half.

-The same goes for the bonus announcements: if the announcer succeeds, she gets paid half the pay-out by each opponent.
+The same goes for the bonus announcements: if the announcer succeeds, she gets paid half the pay out by each opponent.
 If she misses it, she pays each her opponents half the pay out.
 Silent bonuses are also paid 50/50 by the other players.

 Tip: Use poker chips!